splorp/tersus/readme.txt

 -----------------------------------------------------------

+0.1.6 - The “Nice Consistency” Release

++ Added support for category archives
++ Added support for tag archives
++ Added support for basic post format styles
++ Fixed intra-blockquote margins
++ Fixed widget spacing on advanced layouts
++ Post formatting is more consistent in archives and search results
++ Fixed and tuned up non-functional the_excerpt links

 0.1.5 - The “Good, Bad & Less Ugly” Release

 + New theme options for non-widget’d page, category, and archive lists